 This came to be in 1979 when Friedland and Dewey sold Cannon to Menahem Golan and his cousin Yoram Globus, two Israeli film producers seeking to expand into the wider market open to Hollywood studios.
 Under their new leadership of the Cannon Group, they moved the company's operations to Southern California and refocused its business model around acquiring scripts for lowbrow films and B-movies, most of them in the action genre, that would go into production and recoup their budgets prior to release by pre-selling foreign distribution and home video rights.
 This was what became the new focus of the company throughout the 1980s.
 The company did, however, have a more diverse amount of genres to cover with its films, including urban comedies (often inspired by dance fads), musicals, Holocaust dramas, Speculative Fiction, and even fairy tales.
 This allowed the Cannon Group to release a large number of films every year in this heyday.
 Quantity over quality was the avowed aim at Cannon, and sequels to hit movies were put quickly into production.

 In 1986, the Cannon Group reached its peak, with 43 films in the calendar year alone, several times greater than the output of any of the major studios.
 Cannon paid top dollar to sign Sylvester Stallone and Christopher Reeve for starring in two pictures each.
-To soften the Critical Backlash against its B-movies, Cannon commissioned higher-aiming films from such famous directors as John Cassavetes, John Frankenheimer, Jean-Luc Godard and Franco Zeffirelli, which were financed by packaging them with their more lucrative films in the pre-sales market.
+To soften the backlash against its B-movies, Cannon commissioned higher-aiming films from such famous directors as John Cassavetes, John Frankenheimer, Jean-Luc Godard and Franco Zeffirelli, which were financed by packaging them with their more lucrative films in the pre-sales market.
 It also received a critical success in the Dutch film The Assault, which gave Golan-Globus both the Academy Award and the Golden Globe for Best Foreign Langauge Film of the year.
 It also was able to secure a deal with producers Alexander and Ilya Salkind to make Superman IV: The Quest for Peace, as well as with Mattel and Marvel Comics for the rights to produce film adaptations of their properties (Cannon was able to produce a Masters of the Universe movie and almost filmed a Spider-Man movie).
 They also acquired Thorn EMI Screen Entertainment, giving them access to a large library of (mostly British) films and theatre chains throughout Britain.

 However, this was also the beginning of the bad times for the company.
 The Cannon Group was notoriously stretching its financial resources way too thin.
 Golan and Globus were being accused of reallocating money allocated for certain films over to other projects, which explained how Superman IV turned out like it did.
 The U.S. Securities and Exchanges Commission (SEC), in its investigation of the Cannon Group, suspected the company of misstating its budgets.

 In 1990, Parretti merged Pathé Communications with MGM/UA.
 Most of the Cannon Group's library is now owned by MGM, with some exceptions (mostly the films that were once owned by Thorn EMI).
-However, Parretti was found to have been a massive fraudster who used false pretenses to get Cannon and Pathé's acquisition of MGM, causing his bank (the French bank Credit Lyonnais) to assume control of MGM-Pathé and, in June 1991, oust both Parretti and Globus from the corporate board.
+However, Parretti was, again, found to have been a massive fraudster who used false pretenses to get Cannon and Pathé's acquisition of MGM, causing his bank (the French bank Credit Lyonnais) to assume control of MGM-Pathé and, in June 1991, oust both Parretti and Globus from the corporate board.
 (Parretti would later be convicted of securities fraud.)

 By this time, however, Cannon had been spun off as a new company not directly implicated in the merger fiasco.
 The new Cannon Pictures was introduced by Pathé as a label for the sole purpose of distributing low-budget films, only for it to be spun off in November 1990, under Christopher Pearce, a former associate producer from the Golan-Globus era.
 In 1992, Cannon Pictures merged with Globus's Melrose Entertainment to form Cannon Entertainment Group, which carried on the Cannon name until filing for bankruptcy in December 1994.